-- Shut down the appliance by turning down the thermostat and let the appliance completely cool down.
-After the appliance has cooled down, unplug it and remove the ash drawer. - 2.
-The wire leads to the igniter are connected to the wire harness with 1/4 inch (6mm) male / female spade connectors.
-These wires will pull forward approximately 4 to 5 inches (102mm to 127mm) through the grommet at the back of the ash drawer chamber.
+- 1. Be sure the appliance is allowed to cool, has been unplugged and the exhaust blower is off.
+Remove the ash pan. - 2.
+The wire leads to the igniter are connected to the wire harness with 1/4 inch male / female spade connectors.
+These wires will pull forward approximately 4 to 5 inches (102mm to 127mm).
 Disconnect the spade connections and remove the igniter from the chamber.
-Loose the thumb screw and slide igniter out (Figure 27.1). - 3.
-Install new igniter into the chamber and tighten the thumb screw.
+Loosen the thumb screw and slide igniter out (Figure 27.1). - Install new igniter into the chamber and tighten the thumb screw.
 Re-connect the wires to the 2 leads with the spade connectors. - 4.
-Push excess wire leads back through the grommet, one wire at a time, to take-up the 4 to 5 inches (102mm to 107mm) previously pulled out.
-This will keep the wires out of the way of the ash drawer.
-Double check that the igniter wires are clear of any movement, i.e. ash drawer, fire pot cleaning rod, cleaning slide plates, etc. - 5.
-Re-install the ash drawer and then re-install the side panel and re-connect the power.
+Push excess wire leads to take-up the 4 to 5 inches (102mm to 107mm) previously pulled out.
+This will keep the wires out of the way of the ash pan.
+Double check that the igniter wires are clear of any movement, i.e. ash pan, fire pot cleaning rod, etc. - 5.
+Re-install the ash pan and re-connect the power.